 • Stable environmental conditions -> prevent temperature and humidity fluctuations

-• No tool change -> eliminate set-up effects
+• No tool change -> eliminate setup influences

-The result is the Cmk value - a meaningful index for machine variation under ideal conditions.
-In the automotive industry, a Cmk ≥ 1.67 is standard, which corresponds to a level of process variation where statistically only 0.57 ppm (parts per million) of parts lie outside the tolerance.
+The result is the Cmk value - a meaningful characteristic number for machine scatter under ideal conditions.
+In the automotive industry, it is standard practice to require a Cmk ≥ 1.67, which corresponds to process scatter where statistically only 0.57 ppm (parts per million) of parts lie outside the tolerance.

-With that, the MFU answers a very specific question: is the tool fundamentally precise enough?
-It tells you nothing about what actually happens on the assembly line in a real screwdriving process.
+The MFU therefore answers a very specific question that is central to any screwdriving process: is the tool fundamentally precise enough?
+It says nothing about what really happens at the assembly line.

-The process capability study (PFU) according to VDI/VDE 2645 Part 3 asks a fundamentally different question: does the entire screwdriving process under series production conditions consistently stay within the required tolerances?
+The process capability study (PFU) according to VDI/VDE 2645 Part 3[2] asks a fundamentally different question: does the entire screwdriving process, under real series conditions, consistently stay within the required tolerances?

-Unlike the MFU, the process capability study considers, in addition to the machine influence, the influence categories human, material, method, and environment.
-This is the well-known 5M model of industrial production control - and in torque-controlled screw assembly, all five dimensions act simultaneously on assembly process stability:
+Unlike the MFU, the process capability study also takes into account the influence categories human, material, method and environment in addition to the machine influence.
+This is the well-known 5M model of industrial production control - and in torque-controlled screwdriving processes all five dimensions act simultaneously:

-Influence category Specific disturbance factors in screwdriving assembly
+Influence category Specific disturbance variables in screw assembly

 Human Different operators, applied force, posture, level of experience

-Material Batch fluctuations of screws, material strength, surface quality
+Material Batch variations of screws, material strength, surface quality

-Method Sequence of tightening steps, tightening strategy, tightening speed
+Method Sequence of screwdriving operations, tightening strategy, tightening speed

-Environment Room temperature, humidity, vibration, variations in lubricant
+Environment Ambient temperature, humidity, vibration, variations in lubricant

-The goal of the process capability study for screw joints is to assess and document the quality capability of a screwdriving process under series production conditions.
-The core tool here is residual torque measurement as a form of torque analysis: after tightening, a calibrated test device is used to determine the torque required to turn the screw a small additional angle.
-This residual torque provides information about the actual installed preload force - and therefore about the real joint quality in screw assembly quality.
+The goal of the process capability study for screw assemblies is to assess and document the quality capability of a screwdriving process under series production conditions.
+The core instrument for this kind of assembly testing is the residual torque measurement: after tightening, a calibrated inspection tool is used to determine the torque required to turn the screw a small additional angle.
+This residual torque provides information about the actually installed preload force - and thus about the real joint quality and screw assembly quality.

-The result of the PFU is the Cpk value - the critical process capability index that reflects both the position of the mean relative to the tolerance limits and the overall spread of the process.
-In practice, Cpk is structurally smaller than Cmk because it includes all real-world disturbances.
+The result of the PFU is the Cpk value - the critical process capability index, which reflects both the position of the mean relative to the tolerance limits and the overall scatter of the process.
+In other words, it captures your real assembly process stability.

-GoalAbility to test the tool in isolationEvaluate the quality capability of the entire process
+GoalAbility to evaluate the tool's capability in isolationEvaluate the quality capability of the entire process

-Study typeShort-term studyLong-term study under series production conditions
+Study typeShort-term studyLong-term study under serial production conditions

-ConditionsIdealized laboratory conditions, disturbances eliminatedReal production conditions, all disturbance factors active
+ConditionsIdealized laboratory conditions, disturbances eliminatedReal production conditions, all disturbances active

-Influencing factorsOnly machine/tool5M: People, Machine, Material, Method, Environment
+Influencing factorsOnly machine/tool5M: Man, Machine, Material, Method, Environment

 MetricCm / CmkCp / Cpk

-When to perform?At acquisition, after repair, and at calibrationRegularly during ongoing production
+When to perform?At procurement, after repair, during calibrationRegularly in ongoing production

-What is evaluated?Can the tool fundamentally perform this?Does the process consistently maintain the tolerances?
+What is evaluated?Can the tool deliver this capability in principle?Does the process consistently meet the tolerances?

-An electric screwdriver is approved for a Class A joint (suspension component).
-The MFU under laboratory conditions shows a Cmk of 1.67 - the minimum requirement is met.
+An electric screwdriver is approved for a Class A joint (chassis component).
+The MFU under laboratory conditions yields a Cmk of 1.67 - the minimum requirement is met.
 The release is granted.

 Three months later in ongoing production: the PFU shows a Cpk of 0.95.
 The process is not capable.
 What happened?

-The analysis reveals several overlapping influence factors that affect assembly process stability:
+The analysis reveals several overlapping influence factors affecting torque analysis and process capability:

 • Variations in lubricant: the supplier has changed the lubricant batch.
-The friction coefficient under the screw head has shifted - the installed torque systematically deviates from the target value, affecting torque control.
+The coefficient of friction under the screw head has shifted - the installed torque systematically deviates from the target.

-• Seasonal temperature fluctuations: in winter, the assembly hall drops below 15 °C. The screwdriver behaves differently on cold components than in the temperature-controlled lab.
+• Seasonal temperature fluctuations: in winter, temperatures in the assembly hall drop below 15 °C. The screwdriver behaves differently with cold components than in the temperature-controlled lab.

-• Operator rotation: various operators apply different reaction forces, which leads to measurable variation when using hand-guided tools.
+• Operator rotation: different workers apply different reaction forces, which leads to measurable scatter with hand-guided tools.

-None of these factors were visible during the MFU - because all of them were deliberately excluded.
+None of these factors were visible during the MFU - because they were all deliberately excluded.
 The tool was capable.
 The process was not.

-The relationship is clear: the minimum value for machine capability (Cmk) must be higher than the threshold for process capability (Cpk), because beyond the MFU time frame, additional disturbance variables act on the process and increase process variation.
+The relationship is clear: the minimum value for machine capability (Cmk) must be higher than the threshold for process capability (Cpk), because beyond the MFU time frame additional disturbance variables act on the process and increase process scatter.

 How strongly do the 5M factors change your Cpk in practice?
-Adjust the disturbance variables yourself and watch how the process capability value reacts:
+Set the disturbance variables yourself and see how the process capability value reacts in your screwdriving process:

 🔧

 Before serial production: determine the Cmk of the new tool under controlled conditions.
 Minimum requirement: Cmk ≥ 1.67 (Automotive).
-Checks: Is the tool basically suitable?
+Checks: Is the tool fundamentally suitable?

 arrow_forward